- Getting spray foam insulation presents problems for homeowners

 How to fix

-Spray foam insulation can cause bad smells
+4. Spray foam insulation can cause bad smells

 There’s a pretty unfortunate problem associated with spray foam insulation – bad smells, or more specifically, a fishy odour that seems to hang around for months after installation.

-This doesn’t automatically mean the installer is at fault, because oftentimes they just work with the chemical mix they’re given.
+This doesn’t automatically mean the installer is at fault because oftentimes, they just work with the chemical mix they’re given.

 How to fix

-If you’re already dealing with the issue, fixing it is challenging to say the least.
-You can’t simply ‘fix’ a bad chemical reaction without either removing the spray foam insulation entirely, or waiting for the problem to fix itself.
+If you’re already dealing with the issue, fixing it is challenging, to say the least.
+You can’t simply ‘fix’ a bad chemical reaction without either removing the spray foam insulation entirely or waiting for the problem to fix itself.

-The latter is almost always a bad idea, because the sheer volume of material used in spray foam insulation means that the gases giving off the odour will linger for months (and in some really bad cases, years).
+The latter is almost always a bad idea because the sheer volume of material used in spray foam insulation means that the gases giving off the odour will linger for months (and, in some really bad cases, years).

 Other options include contacting the spray foam manufacturer, where normally you should be able to send a test sample of the insulation.
-They’ll see if they can determine the cause, but again, it’s not going to actually fix the problem.
+They’ll see if they can determine the cause, but again, it’s not going actually to fix the problem.

-Mould and mildew is (sometimes) a problem
+5. Mould and mildew is (sometimes) a problem

 When you use closed-cell spray foam, you get a much tighter insulating seal, which keeps a lot more heat in than other forms of insulation.